AI Chat & Voice Bot for IT Help Desk Grant

 This in-kind grant of software and services is underwritten by Campus Consortium technology vendor, and is designed to provide an institution with an AI Chat & Voice Bot for IT Help Desk service.

 The AI Chat & Voice Bot for IT Help Desk Grant provides selected institutions an in-kind grant of software and services award up to $50,000 over a period of five years.
 The grant is intended at covering cost towards licensing, hosting, support and professional services costs associated with the implementation of the AI Chat & Voice Bot for IT Help Desk service.

 Please note: Only a limited number of institutions will be awarded.

-BENEFITS OF AN AI FOR IT HELPDESK SOLUTION
+BENEFITS OF THE AI CHAT & VOICE BOT FOR IT HELP DESK SOLUTION

-The helpdesk support aims to utilize AI’s superhuman abilities to increase precision while reducing the helpdesk costs and response time to end users’ queries.
-The Grant will help transform:
+The help desk support aims to utilize AI’s superhuman abilities to increase precision while reducing the help desk costs and response time to end users’ queries.
+This solution will offer:

 - 10x faster resolution of students’ inquiries related to IT

 - Ability to handle multiple end users at the same time